 5. Take a Free Porto Walking Tour

-There are several tours available you only need to choose the most convenient to you.
+There are several tours available you only need to choose the most convenient for you.
 Do some research on the web but, always remember to use local tour guides.

-It’s a good way to help the local economy and knowing the city.
+It's a good way to help the local economy and know the city.

 In most of the tours, the highlights include the ancient wall that once surrounded all of Porto, gilded churches, and one of the most beautiful bookstores in the world Livraria Lello.